billg-splunk/splunk-opentelemetry-examples/collector/otel-ta/README.md

 The OTel TA is a way for customers who already use the Splunk Universal Forwarder (UF) with the Deployment Server to distribute the Open Telemetry Collector and config files.

-This example is meant for someone with minimal Splunk knowledge.
+This example is meant for someone with minimal Splunk knowledge but has some background on configuring the open telemetry collector.
+It will walk through configuring the deployment server and installing and configuring the open telemetry collector.
+It also assumes light docker knowledge, although the steps for use are documented.

-It will assume a setup needing three configurations:
+For the example we need three configurations:
-* A Splunk OTel Collector collecting only the operating system
+* A Splunk OTel Collector collecting only the operating system (default config)
 * A Splunk OTel Collector collecting the operating system and apache
 * A Splunk OTel Collector collecting the operating system and nginx